Debbie and Trevor had problems in the bedroom. No, not intimacy issues. They had major sleep issues.

 How to bring it up with your partner

-Bringing up the topic of a sleep separation can be tricky, but the key is to come to your partner with honesty, love and reassurance.
+Bringing up the topic of a sleep separation or different sleep arrangements can be tricky, but the key is to come to your partner with honesty, love and reassurance.

 “Communication between partners is crucial when making a bedtime split,” Dr. Rihawi said.
 “Bedtime routines and bed-sharing between couples is an intimate and delicate process and it may affect their relationship negatively if they don’t talk it through.”